dgupta0/course-selling-site/README.md

 This is the week 4 solo project from the course- https://harkirat.classx.co.in.
 Functionalities-
 Create a course
-See the list of course
+See the list of courses
 Edit a listed with a previewer.